Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 * If we enforce that there are only 4-5 exemplars per viewpoint, then we can afford to augment each PCC into a complete graph and force the user to predict on that graph.

+# TODO:
+    * ensure that the part where one-vs-many is rerun is incorporated
+    * come up with a careful and clear motivation
+    * come up with a very short and concise process summary

+* The other intro is fine for a thesis paper, but for a conference paper it has to get to the technical part quicker.